daveredfern/daveredfern/content/privacy.md

 ## Website

+I don’t use any cookies on my website.
+I don’t use any third party companies or scripts to track you.

 For security reasons, [Netlify](https://www.netlify.com/), my hosting provider, collects your IP address, user agent, and URL requested.
 This information is stored for 30 days before being deleted.

 On a few pages I embed services like [YouTube](https://youtube.com) and [Speaker Deck](https://www.speakerdeck.com).
 Those services may collect information about you and use cookies.
 For more information, see their own privacy notices.